logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-docke-swarm.md

 ## Overview

-Deploy this integration to ship metrics from your Docker Swar network using containerized Telegraf agent.
+Deploy this integration to ship metrics from your Docker Swarm network using containerized Telegraf agent.

 #### Setup